tansudasli/java-stream-sandbox/README.md

 This project is about

-- functional programming
-- streams
+- Stream API
 - parallelStreams
+- Collectors API
 - Optional
-- functional interfaces
+- Functional interfaces

 ## Stream concepts